WHAT IS COUNSELLING LIKE?

 WHAT ARE YOUR PROFESSIONAL AFFILIATIONS?

-I am a member of the Australian Psychological Society (MAPS), a member of the International Centre for Excellence in Emotion Focused Therapy (ICEEFT), a member of the Australian Centre for Emotion focused Therapy (ACEFT), a member of the Melbourne Community for Emotionally Focused Therapy (MCEFT), and an associate member of the Australian and Aeroterean New Zealand Psychodrama Association (AANZPA).
+I am a member of the Australian Psychological Society (MAPS), a member of the International Centre for Excellence in Emotion Focused Therapy (ICEEFT), a member of the Australian Centre for Emotion focused Therapy (ACEFT), and a member of the Melbourne Community for Emotionally Focused Therapy (MCEFT).

 WHAT TREATMENT APPROACH DO YOU USE?